cairnswm/PosterMaker/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements or bug fixes.

+## TODO

+Allow user to use Generative AI to create the background image